Relative Arbitrage Opportunities in an Extended Mean Field System: The Market Model

 \subsection{Investors}

-We assume that an investor $\ell$ uses the proportion $\pi_i^{\ell}(t)$ of current wealth $V^{\ell}(t)$ to invest in the stock $i$ at each time $t$ for $\ell = 1, \ldots, N$.
-In the case of the finite number of investors as described in \cite{ichiba2020relative}, each investor is characterized by the initial pair of wealth and personal preference $(v_0^{\ell}, c_{\ell})$ at time $0$ in some set $S$.
-However, given an infinite heterogeneous population of players, the collection of all player types is described by a (probability) measure over $S$.
-The filtered probability space we consider should support Brownian motion $B$ and the random type vector of a continuum of investors $(v_0, c)$, independent of $B$, by the extension of the probability space.
-More specifically, we define the filtration $(\mathcal{F}^{MF}_t)_{t\in[0,T]}$ that represents the ``flow of information'' in the market and investors, where $\mathcal{F}^{MF} := \mathcal{F}^B \vee \sigma(\{v_0, c\})$.
-We explain the exact definition of $c$ for the relative arbitrage scenario in Section~\ref{sec: ra}.
+Next, we define the admissible strategies used by the investors and their wealth.
+The filtered probability space we consider should support Brownian motion $B$ and {a random vector of type $(v_0, c)$ of a generic investor, independent of $B$, by extension of the probability space.
+Here, investor $\ell$'s type is determined at time $0$ as a realization $(v_0^{\ell}, c_{\ell})$ of the random vector, representing the initial wealth and personal preference of this investor.
+We explain the exact definition of $c$ in relative arbitrage in Section~\ref{sec: ra}.} More specifically, we define the filtration $(\mathcal{F}^{MF}_t)_{t\in[0,T]}$ that represents the ``flow of information'' in the market and investors, where $\mathcal{F}^{MF} := \mathcal{F}^B \vee \sigma(\{v_0, c\})$.